foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 ### Mid Game: Tainted Tongue

 You're more likely to become infamous than famous as you hone your skills.
 Don't let that bother you and stay focused.
-If the authorities start to get in your way, relocate to a different hold for awhile.
+If the authorities start to get in your way, relocate to a different hold for a while.
 The Thieves Guild may not agree with your goals.
 The **Dark Brotherhood** may be a bit more welcoming.

 <details>